mreidy88/yes-were-open/README.md

 ### Post-MVP

 **Yes, We're Open**
-Post-MVP allows the user to distinguish between carry-out and delivery.
+Post-MVP has a checkbox that allows the user to distinguish between carry-out,delivery (Possibly contactless delivery and carry-out).